-Facilitating an Encounter, Not Teaching: As the leader of a Bible study, you aren’t primarily a teacher, explaining everything about the study each week.
+Facilitating an Encounter, Not Teaching: As the leader of a Bible study, you aren’t primarily a teacher, lecturing or explaining everything about the study each week.
 You should not be doing all the talking.
-Remember the goal is to allow your participants to encounter God’s Word in the Scriptures and in each other.
-So what can you do to facilitate conversation well?
+Remember, the goal is to allow your participants to encounter God’s word in the Scriptures and in each other.
+What can you do to facilitate conversation well?
 Here are some tips:

 • Use great questions to draw out the conversation.
-Bible study isn’t a lecture.
-How can you use questions that lead the group to reflect on their own experiences as well as what the Scriptures are revealing?
+How can you use questions that lead the group to reflect on their own experiences and on what the Scriptures are revealing?

-Generating an Engaging Conversation—Three Roles: Within your study, you have 3 key roles for developing a great discussion.
-You can think of these as the trail guide, the traffic cop and the cheerleader.
+Generating an Engaging Conversation—Three Roles: Within your study, you have three key roles for developing a great discussion: the trail guide, the traffic cop and the cheerleader.
 Let’s look at these three roles:

-• Trail Guide: If you’ve ever gone hiking, you know how Notes helpful it can be to have a guide who has been on the trail before: They know which way to go, when to stop and where all the good views are.
-With your Bible study, you need to be a trail guide—someone who has been through the material before and who knows where to go to make the discussion great.
+• Trail Guide: If you’ve ever gone hiking, you know how helpful it can be to have a guide who has been on the trail before.
+They know which way to go, when to stop and where all the good views are.
+With your Bible study, you need to be a trail guide — someone who has been through the material before and who knows where to go to make the discussion great.

 • Traffic Cop: Have you ever watched a traffic cop in action?
 Their ability is almost an art form as they smoothly direct people and cars with just the power of their hands and a whistle.
 Numerous obstacles and traffic jams can prevent your study from flowing properly.
 Like a traffic cop, you may need to stop certain discussions or tangents.
-At the same time you may need to encourage shy members of the group to speak up and share.
-Be mindful of the conversation, make sure everyone is participating and direct the topic toward discussions that will build up your group.
+At the same time, you may need to encourage shy members of the group to speak up and share.
+Be mindful of the conversation to make sure everyone is participating and direct the discussion toward topics that will build up your group.

-You can know you are facilitating a study well when your study looks like a good volleyball game: the conversation should go back and forth “over the net” involving a variety of participants.
+You can know you are facilitating a study well when your study looks like a good volleyball game: The conversation should go back and forth “over the net,” involving a variety of participants.
 As the leader, you serve the ball by asking a good question.
 Then someone answers, setting the ball up for someone else in the group to comment, who then passes it along to another.
-When the volley is dead, you serve up another question.
+When the volley is over, you serve up another question.

 Also, if you struggle with facilitating a dynamic Bible study, don’t be afraid to learn from someone else.
 Go to another leader’s study and observe what makes their study successful.